 “I got fired …” (“Good for you!”
 I want to say.
 Because usually that means you stood up for something or someone.)

-Because those who drink (guzzle!) the Kool-Aid, tolerate unethical behavior and don’t speak up for others in toxic environments almost never get fired.
+Because those who guzzle the Kool-Aid, tolerate unethical behavior and don’t speak up for others in toxic environments almost never get fired or get fired anyway.

 They are valued “Yes” men and women keeping the established power structure in place; they’re safe.